dbs700/dbs700.github.io/content/post/2022-12-10-how-to-find-your-own-way-in-ai-ml-ot-any-other-engineering-team/index.md

 So how to find your own way, for instance working in a AI/ML team where everyone is talented, bright minded person?
 This points is not only specifically for AI type of person, but also works as a general guide for everyone.

-- Start building honesty with yourself
+- Be honest with yourself.
+Sounds simple, hard to get, even harder to keep

 - Develop a deep understanding of the business value and applications of AI, and be prepared to share your knowledge and expertise with others on the team